 Without traditional support systems in place, many lesbian, gay, bisexual, and transgender elders end up relying on nursing homes or other institutions providing long-term care.
-Today, the National Senior Citizens Law Center—along with the National Center for Lesbian Rights, Lambda Legal, National Center for Transgender Equality, National Gay and Lesbian Task Force, and Services & Advocacy for GLBT Elders (SAGE)—released a report showing that LGBT elders are often not safe in these facilities.
-Nearly eight hundred LGBT elders, service-providers, friends, and family of LGBT elders from across the country responded to the survey.
+Today, the National Senior Citizens Law Center—along with the National Center for Lesbian Rights, Lambda Legal, National Center for Transgender Equality, National Gay and Lesbian Task Force, and Services & Advocacy for GLBT Elders (SAGE)—released a report showing that LGBTQ elders are often not safe in these facilities.
+Nearly eight hundred LGBTQ elders, service-providers, friends, and family of LGBTQ elders from across the country responded to the survey.

 The numbers are disturbing.
 Nearly nine in ten said that they thought long-term care staff would discriminate against someone who came out in a facility.
 Eight in ten responded that they would expect mistreatment or bullying from other nursing home residents.
 One in ten reported that nursing home staff had disregarded a medical power of attorney when it was assigned to a resident’s partner.
 Transgender elders, in particular, reported that they experienced isolation and staff refusal to recognize their gender identity.

-This is a wake up call not only to long-term care providers, but also to the LGBT community as a whole.
-Contact NCLR, your local SAGE affiliate, your town’s LGBT community center, or your state’s equality federation organization to find out how you can help make long-term care facilities safer for all of us.
+This is a wake up call not only to long-term care providers, but also to the LGBTQ community as a whole.
+Contact NCLR, your local SAGE affiliate, your town’s LGBTQ community center, or your state’s equality federation organization to find out how you can help make long-term care facilities safer for all of us.

-Survey results, comments and personal videos from LGBT older adults can be found, as well as profiles of the authors, at www.LGBTLongTermCare.org.
+Survey results, comments and personal videos from LGBTQ older adults can be found, as well as profiles of the authors, at www.LGBTLongTermCare.org.